Philia (Greco-Roman magic): Wine

 Wine was considered to be the most basic love potion by the Greeks and had to be handled with as much care as any other spell.
 This was because the conjurer had to gauge the effectiveness of the serving sizes.
 The right amount of wine would lead to sexual arousal; too much would lead to impotence.
 Herbal aphrodisiacs and mood enhancers such as oleander, cyclamen, and mandrake were also used in combination with wine for enhancements.

-Narcotics/Potions
+Narcotics and potions

 The narcotics used in potions were designed to sedate men in progressive stages beginning with cheerfulness/ sexual arousal, progressing to the weakening of vitality, and finally ending with sleep.
 Potions were placed in one of two categories: irritants and those used to increase relaxation and affection.
 As with all narcotics, there was always a risk of severe harm or death being caused by accidental overdoses.
 The effects of the two potion categories were difficult to distinguish in small doses, but not in large amounts.
 Substantial doses of irritants caused cramping, pain, and insomnia while relaxants led to drowsiness and eventually a loss of consciousness.

-Rings/Gemstones
+Rings and gemstones

 In the Cyranides, a Greek manual focusing on magical properties, there are descriptions of different gemstones that were thought to possess certain powers.